bitfed/ideabox/README.md

 # ideabox
-Collborate and track ideas with an _extremely_ accessible and minimalistic web app.
+Collborate and track ideas with an _extremely_ accessible, responsive, and minimalistic web app.